• Skip to primary navigation

 Ingredients

-• 1 ¼ cups unflavored soy or almond milk
+• 1 ¼ cups unflavored and unsweetened non-dairy milk

 • 1 cup whole wheat flour